abcsFrederick/l2p/README.md

      1  pval
      2  fdr
-     3  ratio                      if positive, genes are OVER REPRESENTED, if negative genes are UNDER REPRESENTED 4  pathwayhitcount            number of genes hit in pathway 5  numberofgenesinpathway     number of genes in the pathway 6  inputnumberofgenes         total count of user genes (user input) 7  genesinpathwaysuniverse    total number of unique genes in all pathways 8  pathwayaccessionidentifier canonical accession ( if available, otherwise assigned by us ) 9  category                   KEGG,REACTOME,GO,PANTH,PID(=PANTHER),PID=(pathway interaction database)
+     3  ratio                      if positive, genes are OVER REPRESENTED, if negative genes are UNDER REPRESENTED 4  pwhitcount                 number of genes hit in pathway 5  pwnohitcount               pathway number of genes in the pathway 6  inputcount                  total count of user genes (user input) 7  pwuniverseminuslist        total number of unique genes in all pathways 8  pathwayaccessionidentifier canonical accession ( if available, otherwise assigned by us ) 9  category                   KEGG,REACTOME,GO,PANTH,PID(=PANTHER),PID=(pathway interaction database)
     10  pathwayname                Name of pathway